david-zwicker/cv-mouse-burrows/documentation/parameters.md

 * `output/hdf5_compression = gzip`: Compression algorithm to be used for the HDF5 data.
 Possible options might be None, "gzip", "lzf", and "szip".
 * `output/output_period = 1`: How often are frames written to the output file or shown on the screen
 * `video`
+  * `output/video/crop_border_buffer = 5`: Size by which the cropping rectangle is extended when creating a cropped movie.
   * `output/video/folder_underground = results/underground_video/`: Folder to which the underground video is written
   * `output/video/extension = .mov`: File extension used for debug videos
   * `output/video/underground_video_length = 36000`: Typical length of the underground video in number of frames